 Referrals are a vital tool and rely on Social Proof to open up new conversations.
 During those initial explorations, think about Social Proof that’s directly relevant to both the organisation and the individual:

-• “We’ve run a number of projects for customers in your industry sector and the common denominator is often X. What’s your biggest challenge facing X?”
+• “We’ve run a number of projects for customers in your industry sector, and the common denominator is often X. What’s your biggest challenge facing X?”

-• “We’ve run a number of projects for people in your role and the common denominator is often Y. What’s your biggest challenge facing Y?”
+• “We’ve run a number of projects for people in your role, and the common denominator is often Y. What’s your biggest challenge facing Y?”

 Qualifying

-Framed questions within your qualification criteria will unearth the real deal to qualify in or out of the sales process.
+Framed questions within your qualification criteria will unearth the real deal to qualify prospects in or out of the sales process.

 Delivering a Proposal